ernestyalumni/CUDACFD_out/README.md

 # CUDACFD_out
 CUDA C/C++ scripts for Computational Fluid Dynamics (CFD) for presentation purposes (that goes out)

+- C++14 standard on host CPU code/C++11 standard on device GPU as of CUDA Toolkit 7.5

 ### (Abridged) Table of Contents

 | filename (or directory) | directory | Description | related YouTube link (if there is one) |